jononovo/Agent213-v1-Rabbit/docs/basenode-migration-guide.md

    - UI automatically generated from settings schema
    - Global settings drawer that can be triggered from any node
    - Consistent validation and error handling
+   - Custom handlers for settings initialization, saving, and dynamic field options
+   - Node-based dynamic data loading for dropdown options and other field types

 ## Migration Process